Jeremiah Norman Williams: Postbellum

 After the war Williams was elected a member of the Alabama House of Representatives in 1872, but was not allowed to take his seat.
 In 1874 he was elected as a Democrat to represent Alabama's 2nd congressional district in the 44th United States Congress.
 After redistricting, he won a second term representing Alabama's 3rd congressional district in the 45th United States Congress.
 Williams served as chairman of the Committee on Expenditures in the Post Office Department in the Forty-fifth Congress.
 He served two full terms, from March 4, 1875, to March 3, 1879.

 After leaving office he resumed his law practice in Clayton.
 He served as Chancellor of the third division of the chancery court from 1893 to 1899.
 In 1901 he served as member of the Alabama Constitutional Convention.

+Death

-He died in Clayton on May 8, 1915, and was interred in the City Cemetery.
+Williams died in Clayton on May 8, 1915, and was interred in the City Cemetery.